HouzuoGuo/laitos/doc/[Web-service]-program-health-report.md

 </pre>

 ## Run

 The report is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server#run).

 ## Usage

-In a web browser, navigate to `InformationEndpoint` of laitos web server, and inspect the produced health report.
+In a web browser, navigate to `InformationEndpoint` of laitos web server, and inspect the program health report in plain text.

+Using a programmable HTTP client (e.g. curl), use the `Accept: application/json` to retrieve JSON-formatted response.

 ## Tips

 - Make the endpoint difficult to guess, this helps to prevent misuse of the service.

-- About the latest log entries presented for inspection:
+- laitos only keeps a small number of recent log entries in memory for inspection.
-  * laitos keeps the most recent log entries and warning log entries in memory, totalling several hundreds entries.
-They are available for inspection on-demand.
-The host operating system or hosting platform may have held more log entries available for your inspection.
-  * The warning log entries keep track of the most recent (about three dozens) repeating offenders and will not present their repeated offences for inspection.
-For example, when laitos server refuses 30 DNS clients from querying the server yet they keep on going, their IPs will only show up once in the recent warnings, until the server refuses another 30, different DNS clients from querying the server.
+  Seek host OS's help to view more historical log entries.
+- Some log messages are automatically discarded due to throttling, see also [High request per second and logging](https://github.com/HouzuoGuo/laitos/wiki/Cloud-tips#high-request-per-second-and-logging)